KDOL still struggling with call volume, PUA benefits sent out

 KDOL says they received up to 250,000 calls per day and are aware the congested phone lines are an issue.
 They say they are working to fix it.

-“We are doing our best to serve as many folks as we can and we are looking at ways to improve our phone system and increase our staffing,” said Laurel Klein Searles, Unemployment Insurance Director, KDOL.
+“We are doing our best to serve as many folks as we can, and we are looking at ways to improve our phone system and increase our staffing,” said Laurel Klein Searles, KDOL unemployment insurance director.

 Searles adds that the department is working to hire new staff to take calls, but she says the difficulty comes with the training, which takes time.
 KDOL is also looking to change their phone system to allow for more options when someone calls in.
 For example, separating out calls for password or username resets rather than just directing every call to the skilled representatives, who are there for specific case questions.